bazelbuild/bazel/site/versions/master/docs/install.md

 ## <a name="bash"></a>Getting bash completion

-Bazel comes with a bash completion script.
-To install it:
+Bazel comes with a bash completion script, which the installer copies into the `bin` directory.
+If you ran the installer with `--user`, this will be `$HOME/.bazel/bin`.
+If you ran the installer as root, this will be `/usr/local/bazel/bin`.

+Copy the `bazel-complete.bash` script to your completion folder (`/etc/bash_completion.d` directory under Ubuntu).
+If you don't have a completion folder, you can copy it wherever suits you and insert `source /path/to/bazel-complete.bash` in your `~/.bashrc` file (under OS X, put it in your `~/.bash_profile` file).

+If you built Bazel from source, the bash completion target is in the `//scripts`
+package:

 1. Build it with Bazel: `bazel build //scripts:bazel-complete.bash`.
-2. Copy the script `bazel-bin/scripts/bazel-complete.bash` to your completion folder (`/etc/bash_completion.d` directory under Ubuntu).
+2. Copy the script `bazel-bin/scripts/bazel-complete.bash` to one of the locations described above.
-   If you don't have a completion folder, you can copy it wherever suits you and simply insert `source /path/to/bazel-complete.bash` in your `~/.bashrc` file (under OS X, put it in your `~/.bash_profile` file).

 ## <a name="zsh"></a>Getting zsh completion